-Montenegro: 180 million euros invested in RES projects3.
-March 2017. / SEE Energy News
+Montenegro: 180 million euros invested in RES projects, SEE Energy News

 The total value of investments that include the construction and putting into operation of facilities for production of electricity from renewable energy sources (RES), has reached almost 180 million euros.
 The highest investment so far is 143 million euros worth project for the construction of wind farm Krnovo.